EliasL/Craver/README.md

 #### Development notes
 When creating a new page, some of the problems i found the most frustrating to deal with were futures and sizeconstraints of ui widgets.
 Futures are used when a variable will store data from an asyncronous source, ie. it will store data in the *future*.
 This is useful when you build your widget, but you don't want the build function to wait for the server.
 You would then use a Future builder that automatically updates your widget once the future is resolved.
 I initially used this in the Instances and Logbook pages, but decided to use simpler notification values instead.

-You will get [deprication warnings](https://github.com/mogol/flutter_secure_storage/issues/162), but that is the fault of the library we use, not our code.
-Future work could look into finding an alternative library or seeing if the current library (flutter_secure_storage) has finally fixed the issue.

 The second problem you might encounter is flutter complaining that a widgets size is unconstrained.
 This often happens inside rows or columns, and I honestly don't understand it well enough to give any usefull tips.
 That was at least true until now!
 I belive that if this happens, you should set the mainAxizSize to MainAxisSize.min.
 There are many places in this project where this should be done, but I don't have time to fix it.

-The third issue I'd like to point out is that the app uses a constant context for displaying messages.
+The third, and perhaps *most important issue* I'd like to point out is that the app uses a constant context for displaying messages.
 This was okay when there only was pages from the main bottom navigator view, but now that there is a login page, a preferences page and a help page, the app can crash if messages are displayed on those pages.
 This should be done differently, but as an inexperienced flutter developer, I wasn't sure how.

+You will get [deprication warnings](https://github.com/mogol/flutter_secure_storage/issues/162), but that is the fault of the library we use, not our code.
+Future work could look into finding an alternative library or seeing if the current library (flutter_secure_storage) has finally fixed the issue.

 ## Server
 The server handles get requests from the applications by forwarding requests to various sources.
 These sources are specified by environment variables ```LBLOGBOOK_SOURCE```, ```CONTROL_PANEL_SOURCE``` and ```PROMETHEUS_SOURCE```.
 The server does not store any data except automatically caching data.
 The prometheus and logbook results update every 20 seconds, while the control panel updates every second.